 Innovation – born from rigorous scientific inquiry and farmers’ and ranchers’ on-the-ground experiences – is the key to lasting success in agriculture.
 SARE invests in the development of new, effective technologies, methods and communications that improve the quality of agriculture.

 SOUTHERN SARE PROGRAM OBJECTIVE

-The objective of the SARE program is to enable the full spectrum of farmers and ranchers to move profitably toward production systems compatible with the concept of sustainable agriculture.
+From its inception, the objective of the SARE program is to enable the full spectrum of farmers and ranchers to move profitably toward production systems compatible with the concept of sustainable agriculture.
 Specific objectives include:

 • Strengthen rural communities by creating economic conditions, including value-added products that foster locally owned business and employment opportunities.

 The primary tools of the SARE program are grants, which are offered annually to farmers, researchers, educators, non-profits, community based organizations and community activists in the agricultural community.
 Grants are not the only tools, but grant funds are understood to be the chief lubricant in the development of new approaches and new ideas.
 SARE seeks out innovations in sustainable agriculture, and rewards grant applicants who offer up interesting, potentially workable ideas.
 The SARE program also emphasizes outreach and the dissemination of project results so that the grant program will have the widest possible benefit.

 Southern SARE administers several grants, each with its own priorities and audiences.
 The application process always begins with the release of Calls for Proposals.
 Applicants are strongly encouraged to download and read the Call for Proposals before applying for a grant.
 All the rules and guidelines and everything you need to complete the application process and successfully submit your project can be found in the Call for Proposals.
 If after reading a call, you still have questions about whether that grant is best for your ideas, contact us at email@example.com.